demisto/content/Packs/ServiceNow/Integrations/ServiceNowEventCollector/ServiceNowEventCollector_description.md

 2. OAuth 2.0 authorization.

 #### OAuth 2.0 Authorization
-To use OAuth 2.0 authorization follow the next steps:
+To use OAuth 2.0 authorization:
-1. Login to your ServiceNow instance and create an endpoint for XSIAM to access your instance (please see [Snow OAuth](https://docs.servicenow.com/bundle/orlando-platform-administration/page/administer/security/task/t_CreateEndpointforExternalClients.html) for more information).
+1. Log in to your ServiceNow instance and create an endpoint for Cortex XSIAM to access your instance.
+For more information, see [Snow OAuth](https://docs.servicenow.com/bundle/orlando-platform-administration/page/administer/security/task/t_CreateEndpointforExternalClients.html) .
+2. Click the lock next to the Client Secret to reveal it.
-2. Copy the `Client Id` and `Client Secret` (press the lock next to the client secret to reveal it) that were automatically generated when creating the endpoint into the `ClientID` and `Client Secret` fields of the instance configuration.
+3. Copy the `Client Id` and `Client Secret` into the `ClientID` and `Client Secret` fields of the instance configuration.
+The `Client Id` and `Client Secret` were automatically generated when you created the endpoint.
-3. Select the `Use OAuth Login` checkbox and click the `Done` button.
+4. Select the `Use OAuth Login` checkbox and click `Done`.